dhellmann/pymotw/PyMOTW/filecmp/index.rst

 To compare a set of files in two directories without recursing, use filecmp.cmpfiles().
 The arguments are the names of the directories and a list of files to be checked in the two locations.
-The list of common files should contain only filenames (directories always seem to result in a mismatch) and the files must be present in both locations.
+The list of common files should contain only filenames (directories always result in a mismatch) and the files must be present in both locations.
 The code below shows a simple way to build the common list.
 If you have a shorter formula, post it in the comments.
 The comparison also takes the shallow flag, just as with cmp().